 I met with Donella Wilson, nonprofit partner, and her professionalism and easy going personality really resonated with me.
 She was definitely someone I could see myself working with.
 Additionally, GHJ has a very impressive and prestigious list of non-profit client.
 Clients that I would be proud to serve.

-Mark Kawauchi, CPA, is a principal within the Firm’s Nonprofit Audit Practice.
-Mark has more than 30 years of public accounting experience and is dedicated to the Firm’s nonprofit clients with a specialty in healthcare.
+Mark Kawauchi, CPA, is a Managing Director within the Firm’s Nonprofit Audit Practice.
+Mark has 30 years of public accounting experience and is dedicated to the Firm’s nonprofit clients with a specialty in healthcare.
 In addition to performing audits and reviews, Mark enjoys being a business advisor to his clients and providing them with personalized service to help them meet their goals.

 Prior to joining the Firm in 2017, Mark worked at Deloitte & Touche LLP for nearly 19 years.
 While at his prior firm, Mark served clients in both the nonprofit and healthcare (including several biomedical research institutes) industries.
 Clients served include smaller nonprofit organizations to larger SEC healthcare clients.
 He also served as an instructor for many of his prior firm’s technical training sessions that included topics such as Uniform Grant Guidance - Single Audits, Yellow Book, the nonprofit industry and the healthcare industry.
 Prior to working at a Big Four firm, Mark worked for another regional CPA firm that specializes in the nonprofit industry.